 In the West-Asian region the prestige good trade network achieved a high level of development and was often supported by states.
 Some European regions were involved in the communication network of the Afroeurasian world-system, while the trade links with South Asia were established through the Persian Gulf.

-- 3) From the first millennium BCE to 200 BCE the Afroeurasian world-system as a belt of expanding empires and new civilizations.
+3) From the first millennium BCE to 200 BCE - the Afroeurasian world-system as a belt of expanding empires and new civilizations (the third phase).
 This is the time of the early Iron Age.
-The Agrarian Revolution had been completed through the diffusion of the technology of plow non-irrigation agriculture and usage of tools with iron parts (Korota-yev and Grinin 2006, 2012).
-The end of the period evidenced the formation of empires both in the Far West (Rome) and the Far East (China).
-The West Asian center was finally integrated with the Mediterranean world, whereas the European areas of the barbarian periphery were linked more actively with Afroeurasian world-system centers through military, trade, and cultural links. - 4) From 200 BCE to the early seventh century CE the Afroeurasian world-system is integrated with the steppe periphery.
-During this period the links within this world-system became transcontinental.
-Around the second century BCE, relatively stable trade links (albeit involving preciosities rather than bulk goods) were established between the 'marcher empires' through the so-called Silk Route, whose significant part went through the territories of the nomadic periphery and semi-periphery.
-The periphery closed the circuit of Afroeurasian world-system trade links.
+Already in the initial phase of this period the Agrarian Revolution had been completed within the Afroeurasian world-system through the diffusion of the technology of plow non-irrigation agriculture and usage of tools with iron parts (Korotayev and Grinin 2006, 2012 for more details).
+One could observe within Afroeurasian world-system a constant growth of the belt of empires.
+The end of the period evidenced the formation of empires both in the Far West (Rome) and the Far East (China) of the Afroeurasian world-system.
+The West Asian center was finally integrated with the Mediterranean world, whereas the European areas of the barbarian periphery were linked more actively with Afroeurasian world-system centers through military, trade, and cultural links.

+4) From 200 BCE to the early seventh century CE - the Afroeurasian world-system integrated with the steppe periphery (the fourth phase).
+During the period the links within this worldsystem became transcontinental.
+Around the second century BCE, relatively stable trade links (albeit involving preciosities rather than bulk goods) were established between the 'marcher empires' of Afroeurasian world-system through the so-called Silk Route, whose significant part crossed the territories of the nomadic periphery and semi-periphery.
+Thus, in this period the periphery closed the circuit of Afroeurasian world-system trade links.
 For a long time the Afroeurasian world-system expansion proceeded to a considerable extent through the expanding interaction between civilizations and their barbarian peripheries.
-The disintegration of the Western Roman Empire, the weakening of the Eastern Roman Empire, the diffusion of Christianity in the west, a new rise of the Chinese Empire in its eastern part, prepared the Afroeurasian world-system for major geopolitical changes and new levels of complexity.
+The disintegration of the Western Roman Empire, the weakening of the Eastern Roman Empire, the diffusion of Christianity in the western part of Afroeurasian worldsystem, a new rise of the Chinese Empire in its eastern part, prepared the Afroeurasian world-system for major geopolitical changes and new levels of complexity.

-5) From the seventh to the fourteenth centuries CE - the Afroeurasian world-system apogee: world religions and world trade.
-In this period the level of development of the world-system reached the limits of what could be achieved on the agrarian basis.
+5) From the seventh to the fourteenth centuries CE - the Afroeurasian world-system apogee: world religions and world trade (the fifth phase).
+In this period the developmental level of the world-system links reached the limits of what could be achieved on the agrarian basis.
 One could also observe the formation of important preconditions for the transformation of the Afroeurasian world-system into the planetary capitalist World System.

-One should particularly note: a) the formation of especially dense oceanic trade links in the second half of the first millennium CE in the Indian Ocean Basin; b) the creation of vigorous major transcontinental land routes through the territory of the Mongol states that connected the main Afroeurasian world-system centers; and c) the started expansion of an urbanized zone from Northern Italy through Southern Germany to the Netherlands, where the commodity production became the dominant economic pattern (Bernal 1965; Wallerstein 1974; Blockmans 1989: 734; Grinin and Korotayev 2015).
+One should particularly note: a) the formation of especially dense oceanic trade links in the second half of the first millennium CE in the Indian Ocean Basin; b) the creation of vigorous major transcontinental land routes through the territory of the Mongol states that connected in a rather direct way the main Afroeurasian world-system centers; and c) the started expansion of the urbanized zone from Northern Italy through Southern Germany to the Netherlands, where the commodity production became the dominant economic pattern (Bernal 1965; Wallerstein 1974; Blockmans 1989: 734; Grinin and Korotayev 2015).